Xarunah/RPG_Heroes/README.md

 * Dagger
 * Axe

-Every character start at lvl 1 and need 1000 XP to level up.
+Every character starts at lvl 1 and need 1000 XP to level up.